-Interstitial lung disease includes more than 200 different conditions that cause inflammation and scarring around the balloon-like air sacs in your lungs, called the alveoli.
+Interstitial lung disease includes over 200 different conditions that cause inflammation and scarring around the balloon-like air sacs in your lungs, called the alveoli.
 Oxygen travels through the alveoli into your bloodstream.
-When they’re scarred, these sacs can’t expand as much.
+When they are scarred, these sacs do not expand well.
 As a result, less oxygen enters your blood.

 Other parts of your lungs can be affected too, such as the airways, lung lining, and blood vessels.

-- desquamative interstitial pneumonitis: a condition that causes lung inflammation and that is more common in people who smoke
+- Desquamative interstitial pneumonitis: a condition that causes lung inflammation and is more common in people who smoke

-- hypersensitivity pneumonitis: inflammation of the alveoli caused by breathing in allergic substances or other irritants
+- Hypersensitivity pneumonitis: inflammation of the alveoli caused by breathing in allergens or other irritants

-- sarcoidosis: a disease that causes small clumps of inflammatory cells to form in organs such as the lungs and lymph glands
+- Sarcoidosis: a disease that causes small clumps of inflammatory cells to form in organs such as the lungs and lymph nodes

-See your doctor if you have trouble breathing.
-After a diagnosis, you can start treatments to manage the inflammation and scarring.
+See your doctor if you notice shortness of breath or other unusual symptoms.
+If your symptoms are caused by interstitial lung disease, you can start treatments to manage the inflammation and scarring.

 Many times, doctors can’t find the cause of interstitial lung disease.
 In these cases, the condition is called idiopathic interstitial lung disease.

-Other causes of interstitial lung disease include medical conditions, use of some drugs, or exposure to toxic substances that damage your lungs.
-These causes of interstitial lung disease fall into three main categories:
+Other causes of interstitial lung disease include medical conditions, the use of some medications, or exposure to toxic substances that damage your lungs.
+These causes of interstitial lung disease are

 - Sjögren syndrome: a condition that causes joint pain, dry eyes, and dry mouth